PanosGriziotis/QA-system/README.md

 ### Extractive Question Answering (QA) Query

 - **Description:** This endpoint utilizes an Extractive QA pipeline.
 The answer is extracted as a span from a single document.
-The Extractive Reader component is a SQuAD 2.0 fine-tuned [multilingual DeBERTaV3](https://huggingface.co/microsoft/mdeberta-v3-base) model which is further adapted on the [COVID-QA-el_small](https://huggingface.co/datasets/panosgriz/COVID-QA-el-small) dataset.
+The Extractive Reader component is a fine-tuned [multilingual DeBERTaV3](https://huggingface.co/microsoft/mdeberta-v3-base) model on SQuAD V2 and the [COVID-QA-el_small](https://huggingface.co/datasets/panosgriz/COVID-QA-el-small) dataset.

 ### Set up steps

-Before you begin, ensure you have Python3 and Docker installed on your system.
-To be able to run the QA system models for inference, you should have a GPU with 10GB of available memory.
+Before you begin, ensure that Python version 3.8 or higher and Docker are installed on your system.
+To run the QA system models for inference, a GPU with at least 10GB of available memory is required.

 1. **Clone this repository.**